vmware-tanzu/tanzu-dev-portal/content/guides/messaging-and-integration/kafka-mongodb.md

   * It downloads the latest version of the MongoDB Connector for Apache Kafka and adds it to the image.
   * It starts the Kafka Connect application in "standalone mode", passing it a set of configuration files.
 These files contain the information needed for Kafka Connect to integrate with both Apache Kafka and MongoDB.
 The files are not included in the image at this point; instead, they will be defined using a Kubernetes *ConfigMap* in a later step.

+{{% callout %}}
-  > At the time of writing, the latest version of the MongoDB Connector for Apache Kafka is v1.2.0.
+**Note**: At the time of writing, the latest version of the MongoDB Connector for Apache Kafka is v1.2.0.
 Replace this with the most recent version when using the Dockerfile shown above.
 You can find the latest version on [the project's GitHub page](https://github.com/mongodb/mongo-kafka/releases).
+{{% /callout %}}

 * Build the image using the command below.
 Replace the DOCKER-USERNAME placeholder in the command below with your Docker account username.